-- 1. Select Start, type hp support assistant, and then select the HP Support Assistant program. - Follow the on-screen instructions to identify your computer and access the BIOS update you want to download. - 3.
+- Select Start, type hp support assistant, and then select the HP Support Assistant program. - Follow the on-screen instructions to identify your computer and access the BIOS update you want to download. - 3.
 At the download area, follow these steps: - a.
 Identify the BIOS update that is later than the BIOS version currently installed on your computer.
-Make a note of the date, name, or other identifier.
-You may need this information to locate the update later, after it has been downloaded to your hard drive. - b.
-Follow the on-screen instructions to download your selection to the hard drive.
+If the update is more recent than your BIOS version, make a note of the date, name, or other identifier.
+You may need this information to locate the update later, after it has been downloaded to your hard drive. - Follow the on-screen instructions to download your selection to the hard drive.Make a note of the path to the location on your hard drive where the BIOS update is downloaded.

-Make a note of the path to the location on your hard drive where the BIOS update is downloaded.
 You will need to access this path when you are ready to install the update.